-Impact Soccer League follows FIFA rules, with the exception those listed below.
-The rules listed below do not represent the entire rule book.
+Impact Soccer League follows FIFA rules, with the exception of those listed below.
+The rules listed below do not represent the entire rulebook.
 These condensed rules represent the most important aspects of the game with which to be familiar.

 - Captains must check and make sure their team is checked in with the Referee or staff member on duty prior to starting the game.
-(Game one and two, players will receive a temp card, game 3 everyone will have an issued a card or have digital Passes, if pass is not presence, player will need to provide an ID matching the exact name on the game roster)
+Player passes are online.

 - Any team playing a player who is NOT registered forfeits the game automatically and will pay a $75 fee prior to the start of the following game.
-If team is caught cheating twice, team will be removed from the league.
-(Reprint of a pass will cost $5)
+If a team is caught cheating twice, the team will be removed from the league.

 Indoor Bench Style